Pini Zahavi

 Pinhas "Pini" Zahavi (פנחס "פיני" זהבי; born 1955) is an Israeli football agent.

-Zahavi was involved in the change of ownership of Chelsea and Portsmouth and for his work as a football agent, especially the (at the time) record-breaking transfer of Rio Ferdinand.
+Zahavi was involved in the change of ownership of Portsmouth and for his work as a football agent, especially the (at the time) record-breaking transfer of Rio Ferdinand.

 Zahavi's offices are in Tel Aviv.

+His business partner is Walter Palombo Italian, Swiss-based, sports agent.

 Biography

 Zahavi was born in Ness Ziona, Israel in 1955, to a family of Jewish background.
 He is the son of a shopkeeper who sold building materials to local tradesmen.
 He has two elder sisters and a brother.

 Zahavi is a widower with two children.
 He lives in a seaside apartment in the north of Tel Aviv and rents a flat in Marble Arch, London.
-He is the great uncle of footballer Alex Zahavi.
+He is the great-uncle of footballer Alex Zahavi.

 Zahavi began a career as a football journalist after dropping out of university.
 He worked for the Israeli newspapers Hadashot Hasport, Yedioth Ahronoth and Hadashot.

 Zahavi negotiated his first deal in 1979, the transfer of Israeli defender Avi Cohen from Maccabi Tel Aviv to Liverpool.
 As a sports journalist, he built up a network of contacts throughout the 1980s.
 He gave up his job as a journalist in 1998 and negotiated his second deal the following year.
 This marked the beginning of his career as an agent and he continued to develop close ties in the football world by organising friendly internationals in Israel, inviting players, including Graeme Souness and Kenny Dalglish, to holiday at his villa in Eilat, and even taking oranges to Melwood, Liverpool's training ground, as a gift for players and staff.